-1. All capitalized terms used herein that are defined in the Credit Agreement shall have the same meaning herein as in the Credit Agreement unless the context clearly indicates otherwise.

-2. The "; and" at the end of Section 7.2.1(viii) is hereby deleted in its entirety and in its stead is inserted the following: ";".

-3. The "." at the end of Section 7.2.1(ix) is hereby deleted in its entirety and in its stead is inserted the following: "; and".

-4. Article 7 of the Credit Agreement is hereby amended by inserting the following as a new Section 7.2.1(x):

-(x) unsecured Indebtedness not otherwise covered by any of the foregoing in an amount not to exceed Ten Million and 00/100 Dollars (\$10,000,000.00) in the aggregate at any time outstanding.

-5. Section 7.2.4(vi) of the Credit Agreement is hereby deleted in its entirety and in its stead is inserting the following:

-(vi) loans, advances and investments in or to franchisees of any Loan Party, the Papa John's Marketing Fund and BIBP, in an aggregate amount (including all amounts as of the Closing Date as set forth on Schedule 1.1(P)(1) attached hereto) at any time for all such parties of Seventy-Five Million and 00/100 Dollars (\$75,000,000.00);

-6. The provisions of Sections 2 through 5 of this Second Amendment shall not become effective until the Administrative Agent has received the following, each in form and substance acceptable to the Administrative Agent and its counsel:

-(a) this Second Amendment, duly executed by the Borrower, the Guarantors, the Banks, the Administrative Agent, the Syndication Agent and the Co-Documentation Agents;

-(b) the documents listed in the Preliminary Closing Agenda set forth on Exhibit A attached hereto and made a part hereof;

-(c) payment of all fees and expenses owed to the Administrative Agent's counsel in connection with this Second Amendment; and

-(d) such other documents as may be reasonably requested by the Administrative Agent.

-7. The Loan Parties and RSC hereby reconfirm and reaffirm all representations and warranties, agreements and covenants made by them pursuant to the terms and conditions of the Credit Agreement, except as such representations and warranties, agreements and covenants may have heretofore been amended, modified or waived in writing in accordance with the Credit Agreement.
+- 1. All capitalized terms used herein that are defined in the Credit Agreement shall have the same meaning herein as in the Credit Agreement unless the context clearly indicates otherwise. - 2.
+The "; and" at the end of Section 7.2.1(viii) is hereby deleted in its entirety and in its stead is inserted the following: ";". - 3.
+The "." at the end of Section 7.2.1(ix) is hereby deleted in its entirety and in its stead is inserted the following: "; and". - 4.
+Article 7 of the Credit Agreement is hereby amended by inserting the following as a new Section 7.2.1(x): - (x) unsecured Indebtedness not otherwise covered by any of the foregoing in an amount not to exceed Ten Million and 00/100 Dollars (\$10,000,000.00) in the aggregate at any time outstanding. - 5.
+Section 7.2.4(vi) of the Credit Agreement is hereby deleted in its entirety and in its stead is inserting the following: - (vi) loans, advances and investments in or to franchisees of any Loan Party, the Papa John's Marketing Fund and BIBP, in an aggregate amount (including all amounts as of the Closing Date as set forth on Schedule 1.1(P)(1) attached hereto) at any time for all such parties of Seventy-Five Million and 00/100 Dollars (\$75,000,000.00); - 6.
+The provisions of Sections 2 through 5 of this Second Amendment shall not become effective until the Administrative Agent has received the following, each in form and substance acceptable to the Administrative Agent and its counsel: - (a) this Second Amendment, duly executed by the Borrower, the Guarantors, the Banks, the Administrative Agent, the Syndication Agent and the Co-Documentation Agents; - (b) the documents listed in the Preliminary Closing Agenda set forth on Exhibit A attached hereto and made a part hereof; - (c) payment of all fees and expenses owed to the Administrative Agent's counsel in connection with this Second Amendment; and - (d) such other documents as may be reasonably requested by the Administrative Agent. - 7.
+The Loan Parties and RSC hereby reconfirm and reaffirm all representations and warranties, agreements and covenants made by them pursuant to the terms and conditions of the Credit Agreement, except as such representations and warranties, agreements and covenants may have heretofore been amended, modified or waived in writing in accordance with the Credit Agreement.

-8. The Loan Parties and RSC hereby represent and warrant to the Administrative Agent and each of the Banks that (i) the Loan Parties and RSC have the legal power and authority to execute and deliver this Second Amendment; (ii) the officers of the Loan Parties and RSC executing this Second Amendment have been duly authorized to execute and deliver the same and bind such Loan Parties and RSC with respect to the provisions hereof; (iii) the execution and delivery hereof by the Loan Parties and RSC of the provisions hereof, of the Credit Agreement and of all documents executed or to be executed therewith, do not violate or conflict with the organizational documents of the Loan Parties or RSC or any Law applicable to the Loan Parties or RSC; and (iv)
+8. The Loan Parties and RSC hereby represent and warrant to the Administrative Agent and each of the Banks that (i) the Loan Parties and RSC have the legal power and authority to execute and deliver this Second Amendment; (ii) the officers of the Loan Parties and RSC executing this Second Amendment have been duly authorized to execute and deliver the same and bind such Loan Parties and RSC with respect to the provisions hereof; (iii) the execution and delivery hereof by the Loan Parties and RSC and the performance and observance by the Loan Parties and RSC of the provisions hereof, of the Credit Agreement and of all documents executed or to be executed therewith, do not violate or conflict with the organizational documents of the Loan Parties or RSC or any Law applicable to the Loan Parties or RSC or result in a breach of any provision of or constitute a default under any other agreement, instrument or document binding upon or enforceable against the Loan Parties or RSC; and (iv)